tunnckoCore/is-sync-function/README.md

 ## Related
 - [always-callback](https://github.com/tunnckocore/always-callback): Create callback api for given sync function.
-Guarantee that given function (sync or async, no matter) will always have callback api.
+Guarantee that given function (sync or async, no matter) will always have callback api and will handle errors correctly.
 - [is-async-function](https://github.com/tunnckocore/is-async-function): Check that given function is async (callback) function or not.
-Trying to guess that based on check if `callback` or `cb` exists in function arguments.
+Trying to guess that based on check if `callback`, `cb`, `done` or `next` exists as function argument name.
 - [is-empty-function](https://github.com/tunnckoCore/is-empty-function): Checks the given function (or fn.toString()) is with empty body - dont have body.
 - [is-hexcolor](https://github.com/tunnckocore/is-hexcolor): Check that given value is valid hex color, using `hex-color-regex` - the best regex for matching hex color values
 - [is-ansi](https://github.com/tunnckocore/is-ansi): Check that given string contain ANSI color codes, without CLI
-- [make-callback](https://github.com/tunnckocore/make-callback): Make synchronous function to support callback api
+- [make-callback](https://github.com/tunnckocore/make-callback): Make synchronous function or generator to support callback api

 ## Contributing